Bdita/CFA-Express-Routes-Exercise/README.md

     About: Aspiring web developer learning to make routes in Express.js framework.
   ```

-  3. Accessing parameter in routing
+  3. Accessing parameter in routing:
   Route parameters are named URL segments that are used to capture the values specified at their position in the URL.
 The captured values are populated in the req.params object, with the name of the route parameter specified in the path as their respective keys.
   ```javascript
   app.get('/users/:userId/books/:bookId', function (req, res) {